Yvitex/Obsidian_Notes/Computer Science/BlockChain/Gas Fees.md

 Setting the gas price in the lowest might ignore your transaction.
 ![[Pasted image 20220629132000.png]]

 ethereum burns the excess coin yeah?
 Overpriced gas fees will cause the excess coin to burn.
-So when  minted token is less than burned token, the rate of ether will be diflationary.
+So when  minted [[Smart Contracts Popular Types|token]] is less than burned [[Smart Contracts Popular Types|token]], the rate of ether will be diflationary.